enceeper/encboot/bin/README.md

 ## Important note

-The scrypt and decryptor are precompiled binaries for Ubuntu (or any other x86-64 Linux system)
+The scrypt and decryptor are precompiled binaries for x86-64 GNU/Linux systems